 Applicants with previous hours from another CA barber/cosmetologist school who wish to enroll at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College) must submit a written request during the admission process along with a Proof of Training from the previous CA school.
-The transfer and accepted clock hours from another CA institution will be counted toward the required hours of the same program at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College).
+The transfer and accepted clock hours from another CA institution may be counted in their entirety or as a portion toward the required hours of the same/related program at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College).
 If transfer hours are accepted, they will be applied to the end of the program and the student will be contracted for the total program hours at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College) minus the transfer hours.
 Students who are financial aid recipients will be disbursed using their normal payment periods as long as there are enough hours.
 Please note: At a minimum, 25 % of the clock hours for the program must be completed at School.
+Moler does not have any articulation or transfer agreements with any other colleges or universities.
+Moler does not award any credit regarding any prior experiential learning.
+Moler does not have any additional charges for evaluating and/or applying approved transfer credits.